 - Some courses have what is called a “live classroom” using Adobe Connect.
 If the course you are enrolled in uses the live classroom, you will need a computer headset.
 (Available for as little as $29.99 at outlets such as Radio Shack, Best Buy, Wal-Mart, and Microcenter).
 This component is necessary to alleviate feedback through internal speakers when you are talking in the classroom.

 - When reading the Academic Schedule, if the Live Classroom is a required component of your course, the day/time will be indicated on the schedule.
 Your course syllabus can provide more detail as to the expectation of participation in the live classroom meetings.

 If you feel that you have the desire and ability to be successful in an online course, start by contacting your advisor.
 After getting the approval of your advisor, students are required to complete “Is Online Learning for Me?”; this is an orientation module.
 To enroll in and complete the module, you will go to http://moodle.ndc.edu.
 Log in using your NDC network login and your current password.
 In the Search box enter Is Online Learning for Me?.

 Search results will appear as a course to select for enrollment.
 Click on the title to self enroll.
 Should you need additional support you can contact the Distance Learning Office to access this orientation module, by emailing firstname.lastname@example.org.

-After completing all reading, viewing the video tutorials, and completing the readiness assessment, you will meet with the Anna Zaks (email@example.com) in the Student Success Center to obtain final approval.
-Both the advisor and Anna Zaks must clear you for registration of an online course.
+After completing all reading, viewing the video tutorials, and completing the readiness assessment, you will meet with the Student Success Center to obtain final approval.
+The advisor must clear you for registration of an online course.